JeanGarcia/pokemon-ranking/README.md

 Optional steps:
 3. Update the properties `pokeapi.max-limit` and `cache.fixed-delay` to extend the number of Pokémon to retrieve and the cache expiration respectively.
+4. By default the loading of the Pokemon data will use a local file as the source data.
+If you want to use the GCP bucket you'll need login with gcloud in order to use ADC and set the properties:
+   - `gcp.storage.bucket.name` to the name of the bucket.
+   - `gcp.storage.file.reference` Path and name of the file in the bucket.

 # Testing
 ___